CassioML/cassio-website/docs/more_info.md

 you haven't yet and, ignoring the `ASTRA_DB...` variables, make sure the `LOCAL_...` variables in the `.env` define:

-- the correct keyspace name used above;
+- and the IP address (or "contact point") for the Docker image;
-- and the IP address (or "contact point") for the Docker image.
+- the correct keyspace name used above.

 In particular, the IP address of the container is found within the very long output of `docker inspect my-cassandra`.
 The following command